Public Colleges Offer Merit Scholarships to Recruit Students

 When hunting for a merit scholarship, it’s often easy to discover what it takes to capture one at a particular institution.
 You can typically check a school’s admission website to see what kind of SAT or ACT scores and GPAs are needed to get an award.

 An easy way to find a school’s scholarship rules is to Google scholarships and the institution’s name.
-For out-of-state students, try Googling non-resident scholarships and the name of the university.
+For out-of-state students, try Googling non-resident scholarships and the university's name.

 5. Forget about need-based aid.